-All school stakeholders have a number of rights in relation to their personal information and these are set out within the Privacy Notice.
+All school stakeholders have a number of rights in relation to their personal information and these are set out within the Privacy Notices.

-All staff have a responsibility to handle the personal data with which they come into contact fairly, lawfully, responsibly and securely and in accordance with the 'Acceptable Use of IT policy for staff' available from the SharePoint and all relevant school policies and procedures.
+All staff have a responsibility to handle the personal data with which they come into contact fairly, lawfully, responsibly and securely and in accordance with the 'Acceptable Use of IT policy for staff' and all other relevant school policies and procedures, available from the staff SharePoint.